 SECTION 2: The CAGD Board of Directors, hereinafter referred to as the Board, shall consist of one Representative and/or Alternate from each member club.

-SECTION 3: The Executive Committee shall consist of the elected Officers, the Tournament Director, the Immediate Past President and the Committee Chairs.
+SECTION 3: The Executive Committee shall consist of the elected Officers, the Tournament Director, the Sites Chair, and the Immediate Past President.

 SECTION 4: The Executive Committee shall have the power to transact business between meetings of the Board.

 SECTION 5: The Executive Committee shall adopt Standing Rules for the CAGD.